uktrade/trade-access-program/README.md

 [![CircleCI](https://circleci.com/gh/uktrade/trade-access-program/tree/master.svg?style=shield)](https://circleci.com/gh/uktrade/trade-access-program/tree/master)

 # trade-access-program
-This repo houses the tradeshow access program (TAP) services.
+This repo houses the Tradeshow Access Program (TAP) services.

 There are 2 services in this project.
 Each service serves a slightly different purpose but both are build with the Django framework.